Daily

 The price of your one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced Driver-Guide, and transportation on one of our luxury modern air-conditioned coaches.

 The price of the tour doesn't include meals, however, we will stop at various locations with options for lunch and refreshments.
-We always do advise to bring along a wee packed lunch just in case places or busy, or you get peckish during your tour.
+We do always advise to bring along a small packed lunch just in case places are busy, or you get peckish during your tour.

 Yes, all of our tours are in English.